Investigating a chaotic self-oscillating sunlight-driven polymer actuator using Linkam’s THMS600

 Azobenzenes are chemicals which can undergo a reversible reaction when exposed to light.
 These photo-reversible molecules are traditionally triggered by ultra-violet (UV) and blue light, causing a cis-trans isomerisation.
 This reaction can be utilised in self-oscillating actuators because of the reversible cis-trans isomerisations which make the film “move”.
 However, UV light eventually deteriorates the azobenzene, so creating a permanent self-oscillator requires tuning to less damaging electromagnetic waves such as visible light.

-Recent work has shown fluorinated azobenzene undergo cis-trans isomerisations with blue and green light, proving a viable candidate for incorporation into their actuator film research.
+Research has shown fluorinated azobenzene undergo cis-trans isomerisations with blue and green light, proving a viable candidate for incorporation into their actuator film research.

 They developed a liquid crystal polymer film doped with fluorinated azobenzene to test its oscillating prowess in the presence of only visible light.